LUMEN project — high-power visible fiber laser development using fluoride glass fiber technology, Oxxius R&D France 2030

 Lumen Project

-The LUMEN project builds on previous developments in silica-based infrared fiber lasers, which have found applications in sectors such as automotive manufacturing, ophthalmology, and materials processing.
+The LUMEN project is built on previous developments in silica-based infrared fiber lasers, which have found applications in sectors such as automotive manufacturing, ophthalmology, and materials processing.

 However, silica fibers are not suitable for use in the visible spectrum.
 To address this, the LUMEN project is working with fluoride glass fiber technology, a material first developed in Brittany more than 50 years ago.